The Language of God by Dr. Francis Collins Uses the Belief System of a Scientist to Support the Existence of God

 The book KP Inside describes some of those processes and approaches and explains what we did to achieve those outcomes.

-We created that improvement in death rates and disease levels in large part by carefully identifying best science and best practices in both our system and elsewhere and then rolling them out from the first hospital sites to all of our hospitals in systematic ways.
+We started that improvement in death rates and disease levels in large part by carefully identifying best science and best practices in both our system and elsewhere and then rolling the best practices out from the first hospital sites to all of our hospitals in systematic ways.

 Being systematic and intentional was essential to our success.

 If we had relied on each hospital spontaneously inventing and developing their own best practices for either of those diseases, then the likelihood of our entire system achieving those optimal care goals would have been zero and the likelihood of any given site achieving either one of those success levels would have been extremely low.

-We know that to be true, because our own hospitals had their own much higher rates for both death and disease for those conditions before we began to engineer that process — and because we also know absolutely that other hospitals in this country who do not do continuous improvement engineering for those diseases have much higher rates of both deaths and disease.
+We know that extremely low probability to be true, because our own hospitals had their own much higher rates for both death and disease for those conditions before we began to engineer that process — and because we also know absolutely that other hospitals in this country who do not do continuous improvement engineering for those diseases have much higher rates of both deaths and disease in their hospitals today.

-Being a practitioner of continuous improvement processes and knowing how hard they are to roll out in the real world creates a great appreciation for how difficult it would be for natural selection processes to develop a butterfly wing that closely resembles and visually mimics a flower that grows in a particular location.
+Being a practitioner of continuous improvement processes and knowing how hard they actually are to roll out in the real world creates a great appreciation for me personally about how difficult it would be for natural selection processes to develop a butterfly wing that closely resembles and visually mimics a flower that grows in a particular location where the butterfly lives.

 The existence of massive variation in a number of organisms in very specific ways and very intricate designs in an almost infinite number of settings argues against all of that variation happening simply based on “survival of the fittest” processes and random mutations for each species that are perceived and believed to be the core tool of the pure Darwinism approach to the design and existence of life forms and the creation of species.

-I had that suspicion about that particular challenge to that theory for years, and I asked a couple of highly mathematical family members to compute the likelihood that pure random mutation could come up with those species as they now exist.
+I had some direct suspicion about that particular challenge to that classic Darwinian theory for years.
+I once asked a couple of highly mathematical family members to compute the likelihood that pure random mutation could come up with each of those species as they now exist.
 The scholars in my family turned me down on doing the actual numbers but agreed that the math pointed toward improbable levels of development for any given point of significant biological change in random ways resulting in each of those species in either independent or related settings.

-Then, with that macro mathematical concern about the ability of random mutation and natural selection processes functionally changing a species as a blended process already in mind, running a hospital system and actually designing and implementing interactive design and selection processes in functional care delivery settings very directly reinforced and even increased some of my earlier doubts about the ability of pure natural selection and random mutations to give us the variations in life forms we see all around us in the world we live in.
+Then, with that macro mathematical concern about the ability of random mutation and natural selection processes functionally changing a species as a blended process already in mind, running a hospital system and actually designing and implementing complex and fully interactive design and selection processes in functional care delivery settings very directly reinforced and increased my growing doubts about the ability of pure natural selection and random mutations to give us the inter locking variations in life forms we see all around us in the world we live in.

-For our care system, we only managed to have every hospital actually use the best practices for sepsis survival by mandating that the information be both shared with everyone relevant to that process in every site and then be used in consistent and continuously improving ways by every site.
+For our care system, we only managed to have every hospital in our system actually using the best practices for sepsis survival by mandating that the information be both shared with everyone relevant to that process in every site and then be used in consistent and continuously improving ways by every site.

 It required intentionality in the world I worked in to create that better outcome that saved all those lives and reduced all of that damage to patients in those care delivery sites.

-That is a much smaller perspective issue — but it continues to point me toward a sense of disbelief for classic Darwinian explanations of how everything has been created in the world of organisms and species.
-It looks very intentional to me.
-I believe that there has to be some level of intentionality in the world we live in to create all of those relationships and interactions — down to the level of atomic particles, physics, and both macro and micro biology — to actually explain what we have around us in our Universe.
+I personally believe that there has to be some level of intentionality in the world we live in to create all of those relationships and interactions — down to the level of atomic particles, physics, and both macro and micro biology — to actually explain what we have around us in our Universe.

-Quantum physics have some ingredients that also feel like there are some higher and invisible forces shaping and affecting our cosmic interactions and processes.
+Quantum physics now have some ingredients that also feel like there are some higher and invisible forces shaping and affecting our cosmic interactions and processes.
 I have had a chance to talk to some quantum scientists on that point.
-Some of the new quantum findings have internal connections that are hard to comprehend and possibly impossible to understand using any of our old beliefs about the nature of our world.
+Some of the new quantum findings have internal connections that are hard to comprehend and possibly impossible to understand using any of our old beliefs and paradigms about the nature and composition of our physical world.

-The actual origin of species is actually a good process to look at from a mathematical perspective because the pure and doctrine based Darwinian theory that is outlined and partially codified in Darwin’s wonderful and well written book involves a number of actual real-world functional interactions that can be counted or at least estimated for several parts of the process.
+The actual origin of species in the real world is actually a good process to look at from a mathematical perspective because the pure and doctrine based Darwinian theory that is outlined and partially codified in Darwin’s wonderful and well written book involves a number of actual real-world functional interactions that can be counted or at least estimated for several parts of the process.

-One research mathematician estimated that the likelihood of pure “survival of the fittest” processes, and random and pure periodic biological mutations could somehow functionally align and combine to create an entirely new species that by definition involves multiple DNA strands of usable, well-shaped, and highly intentional protein configurations all at the same time to create the new species is about one in ten to the seventy fourth power of probability.
+One research mathematician estimated that the likelihood that pure “survival of the fittest” processes, and the likelihood that random and pure periodic and sporadic biological mutations could somehow functionally align and combine to create an entirely new species that by definition and measurement involves multiple DNA strands of usable, well-shaped, and highly intentional protein configurations all at the same time to create the new species is about one in ten to the seventy fourth power of probability.

-That math may or not be accurate, but even more conservative estimates looking at the probability math for any species spontaneously building multiple complex protein strands of DNA and then testing each strand for survivability only through Darwinian survival-based selection mechanisms at a volume needed to actually create a new species is lower than the likelihood of winning a lottery.
+That math may or not be accurate, but even more conservative estimates looking at the probability math reality for any species spontaneously building multiple complex protein strands of DNA and then testing each strand for survivability only through Darwinian survival-based selection mechanisms at a volume needed to actually create a new species is lower than the likelihood of winning a lottery.